-In Spring 2019, NOLS instructor Jesse Quillian, also the expedition education manager, participated in a 10-day AMGA Ski Guide Course based out of Jackson, WY, through the support of NOLS’ Pete Absolon Memorial Endowment and the Field Instructor Development Fund.
+In Spring 2019, NOLS instructor Jesse Quillian, also the field staffing director, participated in a 10-day AMGA Ski Guide Course based out of Jackson, WY, through the support of NOLS’ Pete Absolon Memorial Endowment and the Field Instructor Development Fund.

 Early in the 10-day AMGA Ski Guide course I took in spring 2019, a peer who had completed the AMGA Rock Guide progression remarked that it wasn’t the courses or exams that fostered his own learning, but the “time in between”—the time when he had to fulfill extensive lists of prerequisites.
 This rang true for me.

 I remember hearing about the AMGA Ski Guide Course five years ago when I spent the winter with a friend who was pursuing full certification.
 Curious, I Googled “AMGA Ski Guide” and was shocked by depth of prerequisites for the introductory level course.

 At that point, in spite of skiing in the backcountry for six seasons and having worked 15 NOLS winter courses, I had fulfilled very few of them.